jsx-eslint/eslint-plugin-react/docs/rules/no-typos.md

-# Prevents common casing typos (react/no-typos)
+# Prevents common typos (react/no-typos)

 Ensure no casing typos were made declaring static class properties and lifecycle methods.
+Checks that declared `propTypes`, `contextTypes` and `childContextTypes` is supported by [react-props](https://github.com/facebook/prop-types)

 ## Rule Details

 This rule checks whether the declared static class properties and lifecycle methods related to React components do not contain any typos.

-It currently makes sure that the following class properties have no casing typos:
+It makes sure that the following class properties have no casing typos:

 * propTypes